In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 Lying in between head and back, its health depends upon the movement of the head above and the curvature of the spine below.

-- Neck pain can be caused by the muscles of the neck becoming strained and tired in prolonged position.
+- Neck pain can be caused by the muscles of the neck becoming strained and tired in a prolonged position.
 After long periods of tiredness, muscles become tight and painful.

 - Forward head position causes extra load about 4.5 kgs on the neck causing extra force and stress leading to pain.